tobyjorris/tobyjorris/README.md

--I’m currently working on ... learning Redux
+-I’m currently working on ... implementing saved history into gccmealplanner.com
--I’m currently learning ... unit testing with Jest
+-I’m currently learning ...
+Redux
 -I’m looking to collaborate on ... unique front end projects
 -I’m looking for help with ... fraction conversions in JS
 -Ask me about ... dogs :dog: